 University of North Carolina at Chapel Hill – Department of History

-Shai is also the Associate Director of the Carolina Center for the Study of the Middle East and Muslim Civilizations at UNC, where he administers a federal grant in support of Middle East studies on campus.
-Prior to his UNC appointments, between 2008 and 2010, Shai was the foreign policy adviser for Congressman James P. Moran (D-VA) at the U.S. House of Representatives and focused on issues such as the Israeli-Palestinian conflict, human rights in Iran, and parental child abduction to Japan.
+Prior to his above appointments, between 2008 and 2010, Shai was the foreign policy adviser for Congressman James P. Moran at the U.S. House of Representatives, where he focused on issues such as the Israeli-Palestinian conflict, human rights in Iran, and parental child abduction to Japan.

-Born and raised in Jerusalem, Shai served in the Israeli military between 1994 and 1997.
-He earned a B.A. in Journalism from the Queensland University of Technology in Brisbane, Australia, and a Master’s degree in Near and Middle Eastern Studies from the School of Oriental and African Studies (SOAS) at the University of London in the UK.
-In 2006, Shai was awarded a Rotary Peace Fellowship and studied for a second Master’s in Global History, along with Arabic and Conflict Resolution at UNC.
-While a Rotary Peace Fellow, Shai worked in the summer of 2007 with the Cooperative Housing Foundation (CHF) International in Amman, Jordan.
-Shai is a native speaker of Hebrew, a volunteer mediator at the District Court in Durham, NC, and sits on the Advisory Council of American Near East Refugee Aid.
+Born and raised in Jerusalem, Shai earned a B.A. in Journalism from the Queensland University of Technology in Brisbane, Australia, and a Master’s degree in Near and Middle Eastern Studies from the School of Oriental and African Studies (SOAS) at the University of London in the UK.
+In 2006, Shai was awarded a Rotary Peace Fellowship and studied for a second Master’s in Global History, along with Arabic and Conflict Resolution, at UNC.
+While a Rotary Peace Fellow, Shai worked in the summer of 2007 with the Cooperative Housing Foundation International in Amman, Jordan.
+Shai is a native speaker of Hebrew and co-facilitates restorative circles at prisons in North Carolina.